This Is Our Most Romantic Recipe of All Time

 “To this day, my husband laughs every time he hears the story,” she says, “Our 46th anniversary is next month on Valentine’s Day.”
 Who knew that the secret to long-lasting love was pasta casserole and fried onions?
 So simple.

-Of course, her manicotti recipe is easy to love because it contains basic ingredients like a jar of marinara sauce (learn our favorite brand), ricotta, mozzarella, Parmesan and, of course, one small onion.
+Of course, her manicotti recipe is easy to love because it contains basic ingredients like a jar of marinara sauce, ricotta, mozzarella, Parmesan and, of course, one small onion.

 See, Joan?
 Your trick may have worked after all.
 Mr. Hallford isn’t alone in his love for the recipe.
 In the last year, over 20,000 people viewed the recipe and left nothing but 5-star reviews.